-There are plenty of fitness trackers that women can choose to improve their health but many of the designs are too big for women's frames or simply created by men, for men.
+There are plenty of fitness trackers for women that you can choose to improve your health but many of the designs are too big for women's frames or simply created by men, for men.

 Then there are the specific health issues that only women face.
 That's why more and more companies are now creating wearables that keep women healthy.